glacials/twos.dev/src/cold/apple.md

 organizer has to approve you.
 This is especially frustrating when the organizer doesn't show up, but the meeting is still happening.

-Google Groups also behaves poorly, as you'll get added to groups by your true email address but you'll join as a Google account, forcing your web-based replies to be from your Google account's email address.
+Google Groups also behaves poorly, as you'll get added to groups by your canonical email address but you'll join as a Google account, forcing your web-based replies to be from your Google account's email address.

-In my first effort to migrate Google accounts, I coopted ben@twos.dev from Google Workspace which I had used for a little consulting.
+In my first effort to migrate Google accounts, I coopted `ben@twos.dev` from Google Workspace which I had used for a little consulting.
 This caused a few minor issues and UX hiccups because Workspace Gmail believed it was still my provider, even though a non-Gmail server was receiving my emails.